 Most social media flareups can be resolved one-on-one with a little clarification or some simple resolution.
 But sometimes in a crisis, a simple response won’t do the job.
 Sometimes, like it or not, you have to apologize.
+Whether you’re trying to prevent a crisis or already in one, knowing how to craft a public apology can make all the difference.

 “A disappointing event,” indeed, though Smith failed to acknowledge how big a problem it might be for the people affected.
 Commentators also noted that the second half of the statement reads more like an advertisement than an apology.